NSW Work Injury Claim

 Most Section 78 files are lost on timing discipline, not just legal merit.
 Build one written timeline that locks review milestones, treating-doctor update dates, document-request deadlines, and PIC-readiness checkpoints so weekly payments and treatment risks are managed in parallel.
 If it is not dated and in writing, assume it may not help you later.

-• After every material phone call: send a written confirmation email within 24 hours so the chronology is not rewritten later.
+• After each phone call: send a written confirmation email in writing as soon as practicable so the chronology is not rewritten later.

 Most weak Section 78 responses fail because the worker never gets a clean copy of what the insurer actually relied on.
-Send one structured written request in the first 48 hours and list each item separately so silence is obvious and follow-up is easy.
+Send a structured written request in the early triage stage and list each item separately so silence is obvious and follow-up is easy.

 • Full Section 78 notice and every attachment referenced in the notice.